|

-This tool allows you to examine exactly how items are arranged and which COM objects
+This tool allows you to examine exactly how items are arranged and which COM interfaces

 they support and respond to.
 There are some